aigerabae/gwas_real_data/to_plink.md

 # Step 2: Remove rows where column 836 is empty from ah1.txt and save as ah2.txt
 awk -F'\t' '$836 != ""' ah1.txt > ah2.txt

-# Step 3: Remove rows where column 835 doesn't equal 2 from ah2.txt and save as ah3.txt
+# Step 3: Remove rows where column 835 doesn't equal 2 from ah2.txt and save as ah3.txt (except row 1)
 awk -F'\t' '$835 == 2' ah2.txt > ah3.txt

 Checking what we have in cells for genotypes: